ShadzXD/incompetent-Psych-engine/README.md

 **This engine does NOT support the mod folder and LUA!**

-**HScript is not 100% Compatible with HTML5!
-Stages will not work!**

 # **How to compile!**

 1. Open a terminal of choice and do the command: *haxelib install hmm*